Canardoux/flutter_sound/doc/player.md

 *Dart definition (prototype) :*
 ```
-Future<void> startPlayer( String uri, {Codec codec, TWhenFinished whenFinished} )
+Future<void> startPlayer( { String fromUri, Uint8List fromDataBuffer, Codec codec, TWhenFinished whenFinished} )
 ```

-You can use both `startPlayer` or `startPlayerFromBuffer` to play a sound.
-The former takes in a URI that points to the file to play, while the later takes in a buffer containing the file to play and the codec to decode that buffer.
+You can use both `startPlayer` to play a sound.

-Those two functions can have two optional parameters :
+- `startPlayer()` has two optional parameters : `uri:` and `dataBuffer:`.
+You must specify one or the other parameter, but not both.The former takes in a URI that points to the file to play, while the later takes in a buffer containing the file to play .

-- `codec:` for specifying the audio and file format of the file.
+- You use the optional parameter`codec:` for specifying the audio and file format of the file.
 Please refer to the [Codec compatibility Table](codec.md#actually-the-following-codecs-are-supported-by-flutter_sound) to know which codecs are currently supported.

 - `whenFinished:()` : A lambda function for specifying what to do when the playback will be finished.

 Very often, the `codec:` parameter is not useful.
 Flutter Sound will adapt itself depending on the real format of the file provided.